Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 For more information, read the Employer Supported Childcare guidance.

-Read chapters 5 and 6 and appendix 11 of the 480 expenses and benefits guide and paragraph 29 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide, for further information.
+Read chapters 5,and chapter 6 expenses and benefits guide](https://www.gov.uk/government/publications/480-expenses-and-benefits-a-tax-guide) and paragraph 29 in part 5 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide, for further information.

 You should enter on the P11D:

 the cost of providing qualifying childcare that exceeds the relevant exempt amount for the employee - only enter the excess over the relevant exempt amount

 Enter the amount in section M unless childcare vouchers are used when you should enter the amount in section C of the P11D.

 Enter details of expenses incurred in, or in connection with, the provision for the director or employee of any benefits or facilities of whatever nature not returned under any previous heading where the contract to provide the benefit was between you and the provider.

 Income Tax paid to HMRC